awsdocs/aws-greengrass-developer-guide/doc_source/lambda-functions.md

 A subscription defines a message source, a message target, and a topic \(or subject\) that's used to route messages from the source to the target\.
 Messages that are published to a Lambda function are passed to the function's registered handler\.
 Subscriptions enable more security and provide predictable interactions\.
 For more information, see [Greengrass Messaging Workflow](gg-sec.md#gg-msg-workflow)\.

 **Note**
 When the core is offline, Greengrass Lambda functions can exchange messages with devices, connectors, other functions, and local shadows, but messages to AWS IoT are queued\.
-For more information, see [MQTT Message Queue](gg-core.md#mqtt-message-queue)\.
+For more information, see [MQTT Message Queue for Cloud Targets](gg-core.md#mqtt-message-queue)\.

 ### Other Communication Flows<a name="lambda-other-communication"></a>
-+ To interact with local resources and machine learning models on a core device, Greengrass Lambda functions use platform\-specific operating system interfaces\.
-For example, you can use the `open` method in the [os](https://docs.python.org/2/library/os.html) module in Python 2\.7 functions\.
++ To interact with local device and volume resources and machine learning models on a core device, Greengrass Lambda functions use platform\-specific operating system interfaces\.
+For example, you can use the `open` method in the [os](https://docs.python.org/2/library/os.html) module in Python functions\.
 To allow a function to access a resource, the function must be *affiliated* with the resource and granted `read-only` or `read-write` permission\.
-For more information, including AWS IoT Greengrass core version availability, see [Access Local Resources with Lambda Functions and Connectors](access-local-resources.md) and [Perform Machine Learning Inference](ml-inference.md)\.
+For more information, including AWS IoT Greengrass core version availability, see [Access Local Resources with Lambda Functions and Connectors](access-local-resources.md) and [Accessing Machine Learning Resources from Lambda Function Code](access-ml-resources.md#access-resource-function-code)\.
 **Note**
-If you run your Lambda function without containerization, you cannot use attached local resources and must access those resources directly\.
-Machine learning resources are not available for Lambda functions that run without containerization\.
+If you run your Lambda function without containerization, you cannot use attached local device and volume resources and must access those resources directly\.
++ Lambda functions can use the `Lambda` client in the AWS IoT Greengrass Core SDK to invoke other Lambda functions in the Greengrass group\.
-+ Greengrass Lambda functions can use the AWS SDK to communicate with AWS services\.
++ Lambda functions can use the AWS SDK to communicate with AWS services\.
 For more information, see [AWS SDK](#aws-sdk)\.
-+ Greengrass Lambda functions can use third\-party interfaces to communicate with external cloud services, similar to cloud\-based Lambda functions\.
++ Lambda functions can use third\-party interfaces to communicate with external cloud services, similar to cloud\-based Lambda functions\.

 **Note**
 Greengrass Lambda functions can't communicate with AWS or other cloud services when the core is offline\.